The Pavitt Archives

-The Society holds David Pavitt’s research into the history of Cowfold.
-The collection includes records of houses, people and life in Cowfold.
+The Society holds David Pavitt’s research into Cowfold.
+The collection includes a document that describes the historical background of Cowfold; this can be viewed here:.

 David was born in Gorleston on Sea, Suffolk, moving with his parents and younger brother to Felixstowe in 1932.
 He did his military service in Palestine but, on leaving the Army, he did not know what career he wished to follow.
 In the event, he joined the Liverpool London & Global Insurance Company, which later became the Royal Insurance Company, and stayed with them throughout his working life.
 He started work in Ipswich but moved to London in 1955.
 In his early years at work he studied for, and obtained, an external degree in law.